 The involvement of Statistics Canada in the data collection covering enrollment for both Universities Canada and CAUT should ensure a consistent approach to these numbers across the study period.

 Adjustments Made to the Enrollment Data to Facilitate Comparability on this site

 The base enrollment data from the above sources covers four groups: undergraduate (full-time), undergraduate (part-time), graduate (full-time) and graduate (part-time).
-Each university has its own way of converting those values into a value known as FTE – full-time equivalent.
-However, in order to facilitate reasonable comparability, UniversityFinances.ca has taken a standardized approach to this exercise.
-The enrollment data used on this site assign a value of 1.00 to each full-time student, and 0.33 to each part-time student.
-Those numbers have been used in the calculation of total FTE enrollment.
+Each university has its own way of converting those values into FTE (full-time equivalent) numbers.
+However, in order to facilitate reasonable comparability, I have taken a standardized approach to this exercise.
+The enrollment-based analysis on this site is based on a value of 1.00 for each full-time student, and 0.33 for each part-time student.

-The numbers appear to reflect some different counting approaches among the individual universities, although each school’s year-to-year approach seems consistent.
+The enrollment numbers appear to reflect some different counting approaches among the individual universities, although each school’s year-to-year approach seems consistent.
 For that reason a measure of caution should be exercised when viewing and comparing per-FTE data at the individual university level.
-However, there appears to be reasonable reliability across years, where the major sub-groups (Top 25, U-15) exhibit similar patterns.
+However, there appears to be reasonable reliability across years.